internetarchive/fatcat/guide/src/goals.md

 Wikidata is a general purpose semantic database of entities, facts, and relationships; bibliographic metadata has become a large fraction of all content in recent years.
 The focus there seems to be linking knowledge (statements) to specific sources unambiguously.
-Potential advantages fatcat would have would be a focus on a specific scope (not a general-purpose database of entities) and a goal of completeness (capturing as many works and relationships as rapidly as possible).
-However, it might be better to just pitch in to the wikidata efforts.
+Potential advantages fatcat has are a focus on a specific scope (not a general-purpose database of entities) and a goal of completeness (capturing as many works and relationships as rapidly as possible).
+With so much overlap, the two efforts might merge in the future.

 The technical design of fatcat is loosely inspired by the git branch/tag/commit/tree architecture, and specifically inspired by Oliver